gearnode/erl-json/doc/handbook.md

 - `indent`: a boolean indicating whether to indent content or not.
 - `indent_string`: a string or binary used as indentation prefix; the default value is a binary containing two whitespace characters.
-- `highlighter`: an highlighting function to use.
+- `formatter`: a formatting function to use.

 ## JSON Pointer
 The `json_pointer:find/2` function is used to obtain the value referenced by a